I tried deploying an AI agent to AgentCore using AgentCore CLI

 Level Evaluation Target

-TRACE Response accuracy for each turn
+TRACE Response accuracy per turn

-Running On-demand Evaluations
+Running On-Demand Evaluations

 Command to execute